Publication Ethics and Malpractice Statement

 Duties of Reviewers

-- Contribution to Editorial Decision: Peer review helps editors in making editorial decisions and through editorial communication with authors can also assist authors in improving the quality of the manuscript.
+- Contribution to Editorial Decision: Peer review helps editors in making editorial decisions and through the editorial communication with authors can also assist authors in improving the quality of the manuscript.

-- Accuracy: Any reviewer who is selected but feels ineligible to review the research reported in the script or know that a quick review is impossible should then notify the editor and excuse himself from the review process.
+- Accuracy: Any reviewer who is selected but feels ineligible to review the research reported in the script or knows that a quick review is impossible should then notify the editor and excuse himself from the review process.

 - Confidentiality: Any submitted manuscript for review should be a confidential document.
 Scripts should not be displayed or discussed with others unless authorized by the editor.

 - Disclosure and Conflict of Interest: Important information or ideas obtained through peer review should be kept confidential and not used for personal gain.
 Reviewers are prohibited to associate manuscripts with conflicts of interest caused by competitive, collaborative, or other relationships and any connection with any of the authors, companies or institutions associated with the report text.

 - Recognition Source: The reviewer must identify the published works that are relevant but not yet quoted by the author.
 A statement that previous observations, derivations, or arguments must be accompanied by relevant citations.
 Reviewers should also increase the editor's attention on substantial or overlapping equality between the reviewed script and any other publication of other papers they know.